GroupEat/groupeat-api/workbench/groupeat/customers/docs/api/main.md

 ### Update customer [PATCH]

-Update the customer data with the one passed in the request.
-A customer must have a first name, a last name and a phone number.
+Replace the customer data with the one passed in the request.
+However, a customer must have a first name, a last name and a phone number.
 That means that, when you hit this route for the first time, all of these fields must be given.

 + Request

         {
             "firstName": "Jean-Nathanaël",
-            "lastName": "Hérault",
+            "lastName: "Hérault",
             "phoneNumber": "06 05 04 03 02"
         }